Louis Hachette, a 26-year-old graduate of France’s prestigious École Normale Supérieure, opens Brédif, a bookshop located near the Sorbonne in Paris.

 Bruño in Spain and Octopus in Great Britain join Hachette Livre.

-The French publisher éditions des Deux Terres joins Hachette Livre.
+The French publisher Éditions des 2 Terres joins Hachette Livre.
 Hachette India is founded.
-Hachette Livre acquires 60% of éditions Albert-René, the publisher of Astérix.
+Hachette Livre acquires 60% of Éditions Albert-René, the publisher of Asterix.

 Hachette Livre becomes the sole shareholder of Éditions Albert-René.
 Hachette Livre acquires a 25% stake in the Russian publishing group Azbooka-Atticus.

-Hachette UK acquires Constable & Robinson, now an imprint within Little, Brown Book Group.
-Hodder & Stoughton (UK) acquires Quercus, and Pearson’s textbook catalogue aimed at English-speaking areas of the Caribbean.
+Hachette UK acquires Constable & Robinson and Quercus, as well as Pearson’s textbook catalog aimed at English-speaking areas of the Caribbean.
 Hachette Livre becomes a 49% shareholder of Russian publishing group Azbooka-Atticus.

-Hodder Education (Hachette UK) acquires the UK educational publisher Rising Stars.
-Hachette Book Group acquires US publishing house Black Dog & Leventhal.
-Hachette Livre acquires French publishing house Kero.
-Hodder Education (Hachette UK) acquires Pearson’s educational catalogue for the Singaporean market.
+Hodder Education (Hachette UK) acquires the U.K. educational publisher Rising Stars, and subsequently acquires Pearson’s educational catalog for the Singaporean market.
+Hachette Book Group acquires Black Dog & Leventhal.
+Hachette Livre acquires Kero.

 Hachette Book Group acquires Perseus’s publishing business.
 Hachette UK acquires Neon Play, a mobile game company, and Hachette Livre acquires Brainbow, a mobile app company, maker of Peak.

-Hachette UK acquires Bookouture, which becomes a new division within the Hachette UK group, as well as Summersdale and Kyle Books, both of which become imprints of Octopus Publishing, and Jessica Kingsley Publishers, which becomes an imprint of John Murray Press.
+Hachette UK acquires Bookouture as well as Summersdale and Kyle Books, both of which become imprints of Octopus Publishing, and Jessica Kingsley Publishers, which becomes an imprint of John Murray Press.
 Hachette Livre in France acquires the video game company IsCool Entertainment.